veritas1uxmea/forty-jekyll-theme/03_uspark.md

 				<header class="major">
 					<h3>Motivation</h3>
 				</header>
 				<p>I have been thinking about even more fun way to horn my skills in R and Python.
-And it hit me soon enough, my passion in extracting insights from data and admiring nature came together.
+And soon enough, my passion in extracting insights from data and admiring nature came together.
 It will be a long-term project, and here is how I get started.</p>
 				<ul class="actions">
 					<li><a href="2020-10-11-uspark_motivation.html" class="button">To the post</a></li>
 				</ul>